d3/d3/README.md

 ### Browser Support

 D3 should work on any browser, with minimal requirements such as JavaScript and the [W3C DOM](http://www.w3.org/DOM/) API.
-We also require the [Selectors API](http://www.w3.org/TR/selectors-api/) Level 1, but this requirement could be relaxed in the future using [Sizzle](http://sizzlejs.com/).
+By default D3 requires the [Selectors API](http://www.w3.org/TR/selectors-api/) Level 1, but you can preload [Sizzle](http://sizzlejs.com/) for compatibility with older browsers.

-The included D3 examples use additional browser features, such as [SVG](http://www.w3.org/TR/SVG/) and [CSS3 Transitions](http://www.w3.org/TR/css3-transitions/).
-These features are not required to use D3, but are useful for visualization.
+Some of the included D3 examples use additional browser features, such as [SVG](http://www.w3.org/TR/SVG/) and [CSS3 Transitions](http://www.w3.org/TR/css3-transitions/).
+These features are not required to use D3, but are useful for visualization!
 D3 is not a compatibility layer.
 The examples should work on Firefox, Chrome (Chromium), Safari (WebKit), Opera and IE9.

-Chrome has strict permissions for reading files out of the local file system.
+Note: Chrome has strict permissions for reading files out of the local file system.
 To view some of the examples locally, you will need to start a local web server.
 One easy way to do that is to install Tornado:

     cd ..